core-wg/resource-directory/draft-ietf-core-resource-directory.md

 * A link context URI: It defines the source of the relation, eg. *who* "hosts" something.

   In link-format serialization, it is expressed in the "anchor" attribute.
-There, it can be a relative reference, in which case it gets resolved against the URI of the `.well-known/core` document it was obtained from. <!-- or the / resource of said server: RFC6690bis anyone? --> It defaults to that document's URI.
+It defaults to that document's URI.

 * A link target URI: It defines the destination of the relation (eg. *what* is hosted), and is the topic of all target attributes.

  In link-format serialization, it is expressed between angular brackets, and sometimes called the "href".

- If there is an anchor attribute present and the link is serialized in {{RFC6690}} link format, this document will require that the link is an absolute reference to avoid the ambiguities outlined in {{resolution-rules}}.

- Otherwise, it can be serialized as a relative URI, and gets resolved against the document's URI.

 * Other target attributes (eg. resource type (rt), interface (if), cor content-type (ct)).
   These provide additional information about the target URI.